 In 2014, thanks to the wonderful co-operation of many people, his airmail flight was re-enacted - the most spectacular such event in Australia - and on a shoestring budget - details of the budget, and our total finances, are here

-This year, to coincide with Bastille Day, we want to finalise the records of Maurice's time in Australia, and we hope to put permanent records of his activities in relevant places.
+The records of Maurice's time in Australia are finalised, and we hope to put permanent records of his activities in relevant places.

 French pilot Maurice Guillaux was in Australia for 203 days in 1914.
 He was one of Australia's great aviation pioneers:

 Tom Lockley, secretary, Airmail Centenary Commemoration Group, AHSA (NSW) inc